dev-mike-del/ldap-operations/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project offers the script ldap_ops.py as a developer tool for easy to use and straight foward LDAP queries.
 The script contains the class LDAPOps.
 That class creates a connection to an OpenLDAP server and maintains that connection for use through out the Class methods.
-The methods use the LDAP connection to perform searches/queries using the search/queries provide by the Python library python-ldap.
+The class methods use the LDAP connection to perform searches/queries using the search/queries provide by the Python library python-ldap.

 The repo uses Forum Systems' LDAP Test Server to demonstrate how the search functions work on a live OpenLDAP server.

+Methods:
+* get_user
+    * If user exists, returns a tuple.
+The tuple's first value is the user's dn.
+The second value is the user's attributes.
+If the user does not exist, return None.

+* user_exists
+    * If user exists, return True.
+Else, return False

+* get_all_user_objectclass
+    * Call "self.get_user" method.
+If the user exists, return a list of the user's objectClasses.
+    * Return Example: ['inetOrgPerson','organizationalPerson', 'person', 'top']

+* get_all_entries
+    * Return all entries from the base_dn using SCOPE_SUBTREE to include the objects and all its descendants.

+* get_all_persons
+    * Return all entries with the objectClass of 'person

+* get_all_emails
+    * Return a dictionary of all email (mail) addresses from entries with the objectClass of 'person.'
+The dictionary contains two keys.
+The first key is "emails," and its value is a list of emails.
+The second key is "errors" and its value is a list of returned entries that did not include email addresses.

 <p align="right">(<a href="#top">back to top</a>)</p>